andwn/cave-story-md/README.md

 #### Bad things are happening what do?
 Open an issue if one doesn't already exist for said bad thing, unless

-- It's because of a hardware limitation, though I am open to suggestions on how to make stuff better without lagging the game
+- It's because of a hardware limitation, unless you have a realistic suggestion to improve it
 - It has to do with the following parts which are not ready for testing: Undead Core, Credits, Hell
 - It's a bug that exists in the original Cave Story.
 [Example](https://www.youtube.com/watch?v=HFzS0bpc5kA)